 - Kerouac, author of several novels

-- Psycho, a film based on a novel (It’s generally assume Joel means the film, not the novel, based on where the word psycho falls in the chronology of the song)
+- Psycho, a film based on a novel (It’s generally assumed Joel means the film, not the novel, based on where the word psycho falls in the chronology of the song)

 - Hemingway, another author of several novels (again, based on the chronology of where Hemingway falls in the song, it’s likely his death being referenced)